 “You think that’s depressing?
 Look at these literary analyses they turned in.
 Five weeks on this unit and they still can’t come up with a decent thesis!”

-And if she is available, she will only want to watch a mindless movie at home in perfect silence.
+And if they are available, they will only want to watch a mindless movie at home in perfect silence.

 If you decide to take her anywhere directly after work, just know that it will seem to others as if you are escorting around a cardigan-wearing, homeless witch with unexplainable stray marker/pen marks from wrist to elbow.